 - Failing to obey a yield or stop sign.
-If it can be proven that the other driver failed to give right of way to you and you were driving legally, they will usually be found at fault, unless there was any action you could have taken to prevent the accident, such as swerving or applying the brakes.
+If it can be proven that the other driver failed to give right of way to you and you were driving legally, they will usually be found at fault.

-When thinking about whether or not to claim for an accident in which you’re not at fault, the most relevant factor is whether you can get the other party to pay for the damage.
+If you’re debating making a claim, the most relevant factor is whether you can get the other driver to pay for the damage.

-In some cases, for example if the other party is uninsured and cannot pay you for the damage done to your vehicle, it might make sense to claim on your own insurance if you can’t pay out of pocket.
+- If the other driver is uninsured or underinsured: it might make sense to claim on your own insurance if you can’t pay for damages out of pocket.